 Sodium dodecyl sulphate, also known as sodium lauryl sulphate, creates a lathering effect in many shampoos.
 This makes shampoo easy to apply and effectively cleanse your tresses.

 But some research shows that sodium dodecyl sulphate can cause your hair to lose protein .
 Hair mainly consists of a type of protein called keratin.
 Loss of protein damages the keratin, leading to split ends and difficulty brushing your hair.
 Breakage and inadvertently pulling out hairs that aren’t in the telogen or exogen phases may lead to hair loss.
-It may also appear that your hair isn’t growing, when in fact the ends are just breaking off.

 The more damaged your hair already is, the worse protein loss can be.
 So if your hair is already looking a little worse for wear, avoid shampoos that contain sodium dodecyl sulphate.
 Consider switching to a shampoo that contains sodium laureth sulphate instead — this is a common moisturising shampoo ingredient which is less irritating than sodium dodecyl sulphate .